airbytehq/airbyte/docs/integrations/sources/mssql.md

 | everything else | string |  |

 If you do not see a type in this list, assume that it is coerced into a string.
 We are happy to take feedback on preferred mappings.

+Please see [this issue](https://github.com/airbytehq/airbyte/issues/4270) for description of unexpected behaviour for certain datatypes.

 ### Features